About You (company): Business and marketing specifics

 About You has implemented a cross-channel marketing approach with the smartphone app as its most important sales channel, generating 75 percent of the company's revenue.
-The About You shop currently (2020) offers more than 350,000 articles from over 1,500 brands.
+The About You shop currently (2020) offers more than 400,000 articles from over 2000 brands.
 There have been a number of exclusive collection deals, e.g. a limited Disney collection and a Nike collection in 2019.
 The shop's target customer base are women and men between the ages of 18 and 49, but it has also started (in 2019) selling children's clothes.

-The retailer's own brand Edited is sold via the webshop of the same name as well as in seven exclusive stores in Germany and Austria and by more than 100 retail partners in Germany, the Netherlands, Belgium, Switzerland, Austria, Denmark and the Czech Republic.
+The retailer's own brand Edited is sold via the webshop of the same name and by more than 100 retail partners in Germany, the Netherlands, Belgium, Switzerland, Austria, Denmark and the Czech Republic.

 Influencer marketing

 The company cooperates with more than 100 local influencers (2019), many of whom feature in themed photo collections on the shop's home page presenting fashion styles they have chosen from the shop's product range.
 Select influencers get to develop their own collections.
 Among the prominent cooperators are Stefanie Giesinger and Lena Gercke.